 Yes they do.
 This is usually discussed between physician and patient prior to the referral to hospice being made.
 It is still a challenge for the hospice nurse to help the patient cope with this fact at admission and for a short period after.
 Noone wants to die and most people are scared not to die but of the unknown.
 That's a hospice nurses job to explain and ensure the patient that all things will be discussed with them until they are unable to make their own decisions.
 Also to answer any questions honestly.
 It's important to explain death and dying to the caregivers and patient and ensure the patient of your competence and experience and that they will NOT die in pain.
 Most people are afraid and yet become very accepting and at peace with this fact closer to death.
 I personally have had a few patients that were never afraid and these families often were the once that had celebrations of life versus copious amounts of tears upon the passing of the patient.

-What are the telltale signs you look to indicate someone's lying?More times than one would want to think.
+What's the worst you've been burned in a fire?More times than one would want to think.
 One that stands out was a gentleman and his common law wife of nearly twenty years was having seizures and as I ran towards his bed to relieve his symptoms with a hope of peaceful passing his son stopped me and the children two against two began to quarrel about calling an ambulance!
 The SO was holding his living will up and said that their father didnt want this.....one called 911 and one was fighting trying to get the phone and everyone yelling!!
 I yelled at this point and everyone got quiet and I said "I took an oath to be a patient advocate, hang up the phone and you sir move so I can take care if your father!!"
 I did what my patient needed and thank goodness I wa able to stop paramedics before initiating CPR due to him being a DNR.
 The family was thankful later but still unfortunate !
 And I have seen families fighting over material things before the patient passes!
 Breaks my heart when nurses fail to educate the family so well that death is not a surprise and they beg the patient not to leave them!!
 The dying patient needs to be given permission to go.

 Well any hospital or health facility is obligated to keep a patient alive.
 Families can over ride living wills in some instances, which is unfortunate.
 However, hospice patients are usually at home or in an inpatient hospice facility and have opted for hospice benefits and also have desire to no longer have life prolonged and resist the inevitable death.
 Normally hospice patients and the family is very educated about the hospice philosophy and what's to come that they choose to die at home and remain a DNR.
 Do Not Resucitate.